hoytech/update-immutable/README.md

 ## Server-side

-There is a companion perl module [Update::Immutable](https://metacpan.org/pod/Update::Immutable) that implements functionality identical to this module.
+There is a companion perl module [Update::Immutable](https://metacpan.org/pod/Update::Immutable) that implements functionality nearly identical to this module.
 This lets you process updates in the same way on both the server and the client (provided your server is implemented in perl that is).

 If you do plan on performing server-client updates, you should avoid using `$apply` since functions generally cannot be serialised for transfer over the network. `$apply` is useful for react-compatibility and/or purely in-browser updates.